Seattle: Government and politics

 Seattle City Council consists of two at-large positions and seven district seats representing the areas shown from 2016 to 2023.

 Seattle is a charter city, with a mayor–council form of government.
 From 1911 to 2013, Seattle's nine city councillors were elected at large, rather than by geographic subdivisions.
 For the 2015 election, this changed to a hybrid system of seven district members and two at-large members as a result of a ballot measure passed on November 5, 2013.
 The only other elected offices are the city attorney and Municipal Court judges.
 All city offices are officially non-partisan.
 Like some other parts of the United States, government and laws are also run by a series of ballot initiatives (allowing citizens to pass or reject laws), referendums (allowing citizens to approve or reject legislation already passed), and propositions (allowing specific government agencies to propose new laws or tax increases directly to the people).

 Seattle is widely considered one of the most socially liberal cities in the United States.
 In the 2012 U.S. general election, a majority of Seattleites voted to approve Referendum 74 and legalize gay marriage in Washington state.
 In the same election, an overwhelming majority of Seattleites also voted to approve the legalization of the recreational use of cannabis in the state.
 Like much of the Pacific Northwest (which has the lowest rate of church attendance in the United States and consistently reports the highest percentage of atheism), church attendance, religious belief, and political influence of religious leaders are much lower than in other parts of America.
 Seattle's political culture is very liberal and progressive for the United States, with over 80% of the population voting for the Democratic Party.
 All precincts in Seattle voted for Democratic Party candidate Barack Obama in the 2012 presidential election.
 In partisan elections for the Washington State Legislature and United States Congress, nearly all elections are won by Democrats.
-Although local elections are nonpartisan, most of the city's elected officials are known to be Democrats, the most notable exception being Seattle City Attorney Ann Davison.
+Although local elections are nonpartisan, most of the city's elected officials are known to be Democrats.